gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 1. The NAT gateway translates the incoming public IP address to the spoke VPC's private IP address range.
 1. The NAT gateway's associated route table sends the traffic back to the spoke through the network interface and transit gateway.

+The following diagram shows traffic as it's routed from the public internet back to the spoke VPC:

 {% include figure
   popup=true